 'Equity' means many different things to different people.
-At the first Task Force meeting, members discussed the concept of 'equity' and how a shared understanding can serve as a touchstone throughout this project.
-And as Spiritual Leader Tanna Engdahl of the Cowlitz Tribe described, 'equity' is the most difficult word we will ever try to define, live up to, and make happen (see Figure 4).
+At the first Task Force meeting, members discussed the concept of 'equity' and how a common understanding can serve as a touchstone throughout this project.
+And as Spiritual Leader Tanna Engdahl (Cowlitz Tribe) described, 'equity' is the most difficult word we will ever try to define, live up to, and make happen.

 The Task Force recognizes that words matter, and they can be a matter of life and death.
 In her welcome address to the Task Force, Ms. Engdahl shared that her tribe has experienced first-hand the manipulation of systems and policies based on inequity, perpetuated by mechanisms like treaties.
-As another example, the U.S. Supreme Court is currently deciding whether the federal statute that prohibits sex discrimination should be interpreted to include protections for sexual orientation and gender identity.
+Currently, the U.S. Supreme Court is deciding whether the federal statute that prohibits sex discrimination should be interpreted to include protections for sexual orientation and gender identity.